 Nepali, Maithili, Bhojpuri, and Tharu are the major language groups spoken in Nepal.
 Kusunda, Madhesiya, and Waling are some of Nepal's extinct languages.

-So, now, download the app and master a new skill.
-As a result, with the Ling App, you can learn Nepali.
-Also, see "Common Greetings in Nepali" and "Nepali Alphabet and Phrases" for further articles about the Nepali language.
+It's time to download the app and master a new skill!
+With the Ling App, you can learn Nepali in a fun and easy way.
+Also, check "Common Greetings in Nepali" and "Nepali Alphabet and Phrases" for further interesting information about the Nepali language.